-Statement of Plan Net Assets and Statement of Changse in Plan Net Assets
+Statement of Plan Net Assets and Statement of Changes in Plan Net Assets

 Both these statements provide information about the overall status of the System.
-The System uses accrual basis accounting to prepare its basic financial statements.
+The System uses the accrual basis of accounting to prepare its basic financial statements.

 The statement of plan net assets includes all of the System's assets and liabilities, with the difference reported as net assets held in trust for pension benefits.
 Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the System as a whole is improving or deteriorating.